 Continue serving your country even after leaving the armed forces.

-With over 14,000 veterans leaving the armed forces each year there is a recognition from industry leaders that the skills, attitudes, behaviour and culture that you acquire while serving in Her Majesty's Armed Forces are invaluable and transferable to the energy and utilities sector.
-A career in these innovative industries offers a secure future, with clear pathways for development at the heart of the UK's economic sustainability.
+With over 14,000 veterans leaving the armed forces each year there is a recognition from industry leaders that the skills, attitudes, behaviour and culture that you acquire while serving in Her Majesty's Armed Forces are invaluable and transferable.
+A career in to the energy and utilities sector offers a secure future for ex-military personnel, with clear pathways for development at the heart of the UK's economic sustainability.

 "When I joined National Grid it was actually breaking down the building blocks of what I did within the services and understanding how that transfers across to civilian opportunities.
 My technical background gave me that stepping stone into an engineering company."

 Find out how Wendy transferred her skills from the Royal Air Force to the Power Sector and how you can join the Power Industries here.